-You know I have heard this so many times its not even funny anymore.
+You know I have heard this so many times it is not even funny anymore.
 People who don’t value or understand the benefits of eating healthy seem to criticize those around them who eat to live.
 I should have an additional hole back there from all the times people have ripped me to shreds, criticizing and bad mouthing me and my family for our decision to eat living food. #CouldCareLess

 Those of us who have chosen to change our diets have not done so because we are self righteous schmucks who think we are better than the rest of you!
 No.

-The silliest thing I hear over and over again is: “I don’t eat organic or healthy foods because it’s too expensive.”
+The silliest thing I hear over and over again is: “I don’t eat organic or healthy foods because they are too expensive.”

 Come on now, really?
-My answer to this question is yes, its expensive you are right.
-It’s expensive when you fill your body with sodas, processed foods and cancer causing additives and you end up paying hundreds or thousands of dollars in medical bills for a diagnosis of cancer or diabetes.
+My answer to this question is yes, it is expensive you are right.
+It is expensive when you fill your body with sodas, processed foods and cancer causing additives and you end up paying hundreds or thousands of dollars in medical bills for a diagnosis of cancer or diabetes.
 Yes that is very expensive.

-It’s not expensive however to eat organic vegetables, fruits, legumes, sprouted grains, raw nuts, fermented foods and leafy greens.
+It is not expensive however to eat local or organic vegetables, fruits, pastured local eggs, sprouted grains, raw nuts, fermented foods and leafy greens.

-And if you’re a meat eater, if you shop correctly you can find quality grass-fed beef for about $2 a pound over what the regular antibiotic, hormone and steroids filled meat costs.
+And if you’re a meat eater and you shop correctly you can find quality grass-fed beef for about $2 a pound over what the regular antibiotic, hormone and steroids filled meat costs.
 Pastured chicken is also readily available from Weston A Price Chapters all across the country.

-When you do the math it’s much more costly to eat junk.
+When you do the math it is more costly to eat junk.
 Why?
 Well because your body slowly starts to break down.
 Cells begin to oxidize, muscles begin to weaken.
 Sugar levels begin to change, bad cholesterol levels raise and the list goes on and on.

-When a person who eats unhealthy gets sick, they take longer to recuperate then someone who incorporates herbs and healthy organic foods into their diet.
+When a person who eats in an unhealthy manner gets sick, they take longer to recuperate vs someone who incorporates herbs and living foods into their diet.
 Not only do they take longer to recuperate but they also miss more time from work which means loss of income that in most cases amounts for much more than the cost of healthier food purchases.

 When we use all that God created for our benefit we can do more for others, we can accomplish more in our jobs and fulfill the purpose we were each placed on this earth to live out.